Never Too Far (album)

 Never Too Far is a studio album by American jazz singer Dianne Reeves issued in 1989 on EMI Records.
-The album peaked at number 1 on the US Billboard Contemporary Jazz Albums chart and No. 14 on the US Billboard Top R&B Albums chart.
+The album peaked at number one on the US Billboard Contemporary Jazz Albums chart and No. 14 on the US Billboard Top R&B Albums chart.

 Overview

 Never Too Far was produced by George Duke.
 The album spent two weeks atop the Billboard Contemporary Jazz Albums chart.
-Never Too Far was also recorded at Ocean Way Recording and Le Gonks West in Los Angeles, California.
+Never Too Far was recorded at Ocean Way Recording and Le Gonks West in Los Angeles, California.

 Singles

 "Never Too Far" and "Come In" reached Nos.
-5 and 34 on the Billboard Hot R&B Songs respectively.
+5 and 34 on the Billboard Hot R&B Singles chart, respectively.

+Critical reception

+Johnathan Widran of AllMusic wrote, "Helped along by the marvelous texturing skills of producer George Duke and the rhythms of such jazz heavies as Kirk Whalum, Luis Conte, Abe Laboriel, and Stanley Clarke, Reeves shows a grand affinity for a wide range of stylings...
+Never Too Far may be classified as an R&B album, but Reeves has the voice and soul of a true jazz diva."